- Parallel Replication Overview

 Optimistic Mode of In-Order Parallel Replication

-Optimistic mode is available starting from MariaDB 10.1.3.
-This mode provides a lot of opportunities for parallel apply on the slave while still preserving exact transaction semantics from the point of view of applications.
-It is enabled using the configuration option --slave-parallel-mode=optimistic.
+Optimistic mode of in-order parallel replication provides a lot of opportunities for parallel apply on the slave while still preserving exact transaction semantics from the point of view of applications.

 Any transactional DML (INSERT/UPDATE/DELETE) is allowed to run in parallel, up to the limit of @@slave_domain_parallel_threads.
 This may cause conflicts on the slave, eg. if two transactions try to modify the same row.
 Any such conflict is detected, and the latter of the two transactions is rolled back, allowing the former to proceed.
 The latter transaction is then re-tried once the former has completed.